UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/overview.md

 * **Bug Fix**: Fixed an issue where Bitbucket Pull Requests continued to appear as open in the Value Stream even after being closed or merged.
 Pull Request statuses are now correctly updated and reflected in the Value Stream.

 * **Update**: The App Password field has been replaced with API Token authentication.
 Customers must generate and use an API Token with the appropriate scopes for successful authentication.
+Username and App password-based authentication has been removed in Bitbucket Cloud.
+You are now required to authenticate using account email address and API token.

 **Note**:
 * The Atlassian account email address should be entered in the Username field instead of the account username.
-* For lower versions of BitBucket cloud (below 1.0.37) API token should be provided in place of App Password as App Password deprecated.
+* For version 1.0.36 or earlier, you must enter API token created with scope in the App Password field.
-* Base API Url should be https://api.bitbucket.org/2.0
+* Base API Url is https://api.bitbucket.org/2.0

 ### Version 1.0.36